sgoldenlab/simba/docs/tutorial_process_videos.md

 ![alt-text-1](/images/processvideo.PNG "processvideo")

 1. To begin batch pre-processing, in the main SimBA window click on `Process Videos` --> `Batch pre-process videos`.
-The window shown below will pop open.
+The window shown below will display.

 ![](/images/batchprocessvideo1.PNG)